Combatting Census Undercount - Using Big Data and ML

 We did this with general measures like distance traveled and measures that considered trip purpose.
 In particular, we computed the distance to the nearest road segment, building, Safegraph Place, and the "dwell times" for each.

-Beyond this specific project, some of these measures are useful for retail and transportation planning.
+Beyond this specific project, some of these measures are useful for retail and transportation fleet management.
 But here, we only considered if such "mobility indices" were predictive of census undercount.

-We also enriched the Census demographic dataset with the GPS location data at block level to anonymize it and information from before and after the pandemic (Figure 2).
+We also enriched the big data Census demographic dataset with the GPS location data at block level to anonymize it and information from before and after the pandemic (Figure 2).

 The location data had an average sampling rate of 0.45% at the block level.
 We were interested to see if, by enriching the Census dataset with the location data, we could better understand the reasons for census undercount.